mh1791/CSIT-313-Spring-2019/Prolog/README.md.txt

-We were assigned the task of giving the definitino for the following predicates: hasAsProf (Student, Professor) hasAsStudent(Professor, Student) isLearning(Student, Topic)
+We were assigned the task of giving the definition for the following predicates: hasAsProf (Student, Professor) hasAsStudent(Professor, Student) isLearning(Student, Topic)